Voter-access bill advances in New Mexico Legislature

 SANTA FE, N.M.
-(AP) — A Democrat-backed bill to expand voting access in New Mexico received a crucial endorsement Monday from a Senate panel, reviving prospects for legislative approval.
+(AP) — A Democrat-backed bill to expand voting access in New Mexico advanced Thursday toward a Senate floor vote.

-The committee voted 7-4 along party lines on a bill that would make Election Day a holiday to encourage voting, streamline mail-in voting and further automate voter registration procedures at state government offices.

-The bill also would provide convicted felons with the opportunity to register to vote as they exit prison.
-New Mexico already allows felons to vote, with obstacles to register.
-They have to complete their sentence, parole or probation.

-A least one more committee vetting lies ahead before the bill can reach a Senate vote to possibly pass to the House for consideration.
+A legislative panel endorsed the bill on a 6-5 vote, clearing the way for debate on the Senate floor.
 Lawmakers have until Feb.
 17 to approve legislation during a rapid-fire 30-day legislative session.

+The bill as recently amended would make Election Day a holiday for public schools, provide convicted felons with the opportunity to register to vote as they exit prison and distribute mail-in ballots year-after-year to people who prefer them.
+Currently absentee ballots are available by request only for each election.

+The initiative also would expand the availability of monitored ballot drop boxes and expand voting options in Native American communities where requested.

+New Mexico already allows felons to vote, with some obstacles to registration.
+They have to complete their sentence, parole or probation.

 The initiative from legislators including Democratic Senate Majority Leader Peter Wirth of Santa Fe has the support of New Mexico Gov. Michelle Lujan Grisham and Secretary of State Maggie Toulouse Oliver, who both are running for reelection this year.